zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/_index.md

 weight: 5  # Decides order of main topics on homepage

 # Shown when listing learning paths in this category:
-subtitle: "Build secure, connected, smart IoT devices" # used as header for learning path to avoid duplicaiton
+subtitle: "Learn best practices for microcontroller development"

 #####################################
 # CLOSED filters